Stock Market Investment is not for just Profit, but for an Investment in Nation...!

 Recently discount brokers started free delivery purchases.

-My Account is with a Full-service broker.
+My First Account was with a Full-service broker.
 A huge percentage of my profits reduced by high charges by this brokerage firm " A ".
 I won't mention the names of the brokerage firms because of no intention to sponsor or defame any.

 I think I had covered almost details of my portfolio except for TOP HOLDINGS.